malramsay64/phd-thesis/05_Crystal_Melting/results.md

-The phase change process can be better understood by observing how it takes place, which is shown in @fig:solid_state_transition_structure.
+The phase change process can be better understood by observing how it takes place, shown in @fig:solid_state_transition_structure.
 This shows the rearrangement
 for the solid state transition takes place along the horizontal layers of the crystal.
-@Fig:transition_process shows three layers in the process of the transition, which started on the right had side, and are propagating to the left.
+@Fig:transition_process shows three layers undergoing the transition, which started on the right had side, and are propagating to the left.
 This does help explain both